buddhist-uni/buddhist-uni.github.io/COLLECTION_POLICY.md

 ## Ontology

-As a valued contributor to / keen user of this library, it's worth familiarizing yourself with [the library folder structure](https://drive.google.com/drive/folders/1-zOQ53Le2uYZp6lCjuLZUA38H6zvlrzf).
+As a valued contributor to / keen user of this library, it's worth familiarizing yourself with [the library's folder/tag structure](https://buddhistuniversity.net/tag-ontology/).
-Contributors to the library should be able to answer basic questions about the collection such as:
+This will allow you to answer basic questions about the collection such as:

 1. Where are the Jātaka tales?[^jataka]
-2. Where can one find information about Tibetan Buddhism?[^tibetan]
+2. Where is Tibetan Buddhism?[^tibetan]
 3. What are the subcategories under Buddhist Philosophy?[^philosophy]

-Having this structure in your head will help you navigate the collection efficiently and helps reviewers direct works to their correct folders.
+Having this structure in your head will help you navigate the collection efficiently and direct works to their correct folders/tags.

 ### Choosing a Folder